 "What grounds my work is the feeling that my art is part of a celebratory experience that creates imaginative and insightful enviorments.
 I came from a family that pulsed with music and dance.
 I have traveled the world, spending many years living in Brazil, Mexico, Australia and England.
 What each of these cultures shared, and what is reflected in my work, is the primal impulse towards creative expression situated in daily life that uplifts the human spirit.
 I trained as a violinmaker, a renaissance art that demands precision and discipline.
 My work utilizes the discipline of this classical training while incorporating a “street freedom” that depicts history and contemporary life in a poetic, transcendental style.
 The heart of my work is to give.
 To give to a community, to pay homage to its history, while representing its contemporary life, to create a magical environment. "

-Many Influential leaders, and artists have visited James’s studio including the current mayor of Pittsburgh, Bill Peduto, the governor of Pennsylvania, Tom Wolf, Brasilian artists such as photographer Vic Muniz, painter Jose Roberto Aguilar, virtuoso guitar sensation Diego Figueiredo, renouned NYC filmmaker, Robert Young readings by national book award winner, poet Terrance Hayes, the powerful Venassa German, and hundreds of writers and poets.
+Many Influential leaders, and artists have visited James’s studio including the current mayor of Pittsburgh, Bill Peduto, the governor of Pennsylvania, Tom Wolf, Brasilian artists such as photographer Vic Muniz, painter Jose Roberto Aguilar, virtuoso guitar sensations Diego Figueiredo, and Badi Assad, renouned NYC filmmaker, Robert Young readings by national book award winner, poet Terrance Hayes, the powerful Venassa German, and hundreds of writers and poets.